Previous Exhibitions

 Mia Behrens

 Endless Stories is an experimental, mixed-media body of work focusing entirely on one object: chairs.
 This niche fixation subtly depicts the memory of human interactions and relationships through what they leave behind.
 Each chair holds a narrative, expressed through texture, colour, wear, and adornments.
 Settled into ambiguous spaces, and without humans portrayed in the works, a viewer may experience each object for its personal characteristics and find their own story in each canvas.
-Mia Behrens is an Adelaide-based artist, working with oil and acrylic paints to create still life and portraiture works regarding intimacy and relationships, with feminist inspirations.
-Mia is an accomplished and award-winning emerging artist.

 Find Mia via Instagram: @miabehrens_art